Guide

 1. Named, specific testimonials

 A quote from "Sarah M." means nothing.
-A quote from "Sarah Martinez, Head of Growth at Loom" carries weight because it triggers Cialdini's authority principle — the reader borrows credibility from a recognizable name and title.
+But "Sarah Martinez, Head of Growth at Loom, says: We increased signups by 23% in the first month" carries weight because the reader can picture a real person staking their reputation on it.

 2. Trust badges and guarantees

-Logos for SSL certificates, payment processors (Stripe, PayPal), and industry certifications reduce perceived risk at the moment of decision.
-Money-back guarantees do the same — they signal you're confident enough to offer one.
+Logos for SSL certificates, payment processors (Stripe, PayPal), and industry certifications reduce anxiety at the moment of decision.
+Money-back guarantees do the same thing: they signal you're confident enough in the product to take on some of the risk yourself.

 3. Visible, easy-to-find contact information

-Nothing says "we might be a scam" like hiding your contact details.
-A visible email, phone number, or chat widget tells visitors a real human exists on the other side.
-Even if they never use it, its presence lowers the psychological barrier to buying.
+Nothing signals "we might be a scam" faster than hiding your contact details.
+A visible email address, phone number, or live chat widget tells visitors a real human exists on the other side.
+Even if they never use it, its presence lowers the barrier to buying.

 4. Social proof with real numbers